evolvingstuff/vdw2/content/posts/als-fought-by-vitamin-d-many-studies.md

 <img src="https://d1bk1kqxc0sym.cloudfront.net/attachments/jpeg/als-ng.jpg" alt="image" width="300">

  **Comment by the founder of VitaminDWiki: Only half of the participants got to a good level of vitamin D (> 40 ng) by the end of the trial, probably due to poor response associated with poor gut function.
-Anticipate far better results if you use any of the many <a href="/posts/overview-gut-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Gut and vitamin D">gut-friendly</a> forms of vitamin D for a longer time and/or use a loading dose.**
+Anticipate far better results if you use any of the many [gut-friendly](/posts/overview-gut-and-vitamin-d) forms of vitamin D for a longer time and/or use a loading dose.**

 ---